Constance "Connie" Smythe

 She loved her two dogs, Geoffrey and Brandy.
 She also volunteered extensively, reviewing scholarship applications with the Montclair Women’s club, leading various PTA activities and later engaging in AAUW, DAR, Great Decisions discussion group and a gourmet dining group.

 Connie and Jack had three children.
 Today, she is fondly remembered by her daughter, Lauren (Ken), her grandchildren: Kevin (Megan), Kim (Mike), Kyle (Sharon), Todd, and Megan (Ethan); and her son, David (Tricia), and grandchildren: Dan, Erin (Dan), and Andrew.
-She was particularly proud to be the great grandmother to Kevin’s children, Tessa, Will, Alex, Josh and Emma; Kim’s children, Beckett and Braxton; and Erin’s child, one-year old Nathan.
+She was particularly proud to be the great-grandmother to Kevin’s children, Tessa, Will, Alex, Josh and Emma; Kim’s children, Beckett and Braxton; and Erin’s child, one-year old Nathan.

 In lieu of flowers, donations may be given to Silver Maples Kaleidoscope Concerts or Art Matters online at Senior Living Donations - Silver Maples of Chelsea or by calling or emailing 734-627-6544, ext 214; kbradley@silvermaples.org.

-A Memorial Service will be held at the Maples Room at Silver Maples of Chelsea on Monday, September 23, 2024, at 11:00 a.m., where the family will receive friends from 10:00 a.m. until the time of service.
+A Memorial Service will be held at the Maples Room at Silver Maples of Chelsea on Monday, September 23, 2024, at 12:00 p.m., where the family will receive friends from 11:00 a.m. until the time of service.

 Arrangements by Staffan-Mitchell Funeral Home, Chelsea.